-Eligibility of a candidate for the drug court program is determined in court by the judge, and initial testing is done by the prosecutors in front of the judge which decides whether the person is the culprit of the charge or not.
-On spot, testing is done by fast processing devices such as breathalyzers, blood testing devices.
+The eligibility of a candidate for the program is determined in court by the judge, and the prosecutors do initial testing in front of the judge, which decides whether the person is the culprit of the charge or not.
+On the spot, testing is done by fast processing devices such as breathalyzers, blood testing devices.
 All the involved parties are present in the court.
 Later testing and monitoring are done by the probation officer or treatment officials.
-But weekly hearings are held throughout the course of treatment where a judge reviews the drug clearance status of the person and success of the program.
+But weekly hearings are held throughout treatment where a judge reviews the person’s clearance status and the program’s success.

-The court orders drug tests to determine whether the person being convicted is the culprit and if that person is eligible for the drug court program.
+The court orders tests to determine whether the person being convicted is the culprit and if that person is eligible for the program.
 Initial tests are administered in the presence of prosecutors, judges, and other court officials using devices that provide quick results.

 General Scheme of Drug Court

-- The courts provide treatment for all kinds of drugs and alcohol, and the treatment plan is devised according to the need.
+- The courts provide treatment for all kinds of substances and alcohol, and the treatment plan is devised according to the need.

-- Abstinence or quitting is monitored by using drug screening tests or alcohol tests performed after some interval.
+- Abstinence or quitting is monitored by using the screening tests or alcohol tests performed after some interval.

-- If the participant is found to be non-compliant, there are strategies which decide the course of action according to the level of non-compliance.
-Relapse is considered as a normal action, but non-compliancy is a criminal act.
+- If the participant is found to be non-compliant, there are strategies that decide the course of action according to the level of non-compliance.
+Relapse is considered a normal action, but non-compliance is a criminal act.

 - The effectiveness of the plan is regularly monitored.